Hurry Up and Wait (Soul Asylum album): Recording, release, and promotion

 This music represents the first work by Soul Asylum frontman Dave Pirner since his divorce and moving back to Minnesota from several years living in New Orleans and these songs were a spontaneous response to these life events.
 The album's lyrics explore Pirner's emotions and also mundane life.

 The album was preceded by the single "Social Butterfly", a song that explores Pirner's attempts to develop a social life after the end of his marriage, and was supported by a concert tour.

 Reception

 Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Mark Deming writing that this release shows the evolution of songwriter Dave Pirner, with his "more pensive and introspective side" displayed in the music and that he "handl[es] maturity better than the average rock dude in deep middle age".
 Jeremy Lukens of Glide Magazine wrote that this album is "a good representation of frontman Dave Pirner’s vision" for matching "the band’s heavier aspects with intricate melodies and hummable vocals".
+Dana Miller of QRO Magazine praised the album's songwriting and emotional depth, highlighting Pirner's lyricism and describing Hurry Up and Wait as one of the richest releases of the year.